jsummers/deark/readme.md

 Thanks to Rahul Dhesi and Martin Schoenert for much of the code used by the ZOO format decoder.

+Thanks to James Ashton for much of the code used by the X-Face format decoder.

 Thanks to countless others who have documented the supported file formats.